Kellian Pitman – [email protected]

 About Eliza Steinberg

 Eliza Steinberg’s practice is focused exclusively on family law related matters including divorce, allocation of parental rights, post-decree disputes, and child support matters.
 Prior to becoming an attorney, Eliza worked as a senior paralegal under the Managing Partner, Suzanne Griffiths, on high asset, high conflict divorce cases.
 Eliza has extensive knowledge regarding complex financial matters in divorce including trusts, business valuation, and income analysis.
-Eliza has presented on litigation case management techniques and is a co-author of the Colorado Bar Association’s Practitioner’s Guide to Domestic Relations Law chapter on trusts.
+Eliza is the co-author of the Colorado Bar Association’s Practitioner’s Guide to Domestic Relations Law chapter on trusts and has authored numerous articles and blogs on various family law topics.
+Eliza has also presented on discovery techniques, parenting issues, ethics, litigation case management techniques and case intake strategies for the National Business Institute and Institute for Paralegal Education.

 “The divorce ends your marriage; it doesn’t change the fact that your children still have two parents.”